KhartesViewer/scroll2zarr/README.md

 does not compress the data that is stored in the zarr data volumes.
-However, one method that works well, on certain data sets, is that the zarr library can be set not to create chunks that are full of zeros.
+However, one method that works well, on certain data sets, is that the zarr library can be set to not create chunks that consist entirely of zeros.
 That is, when writing chunks, if the zarr library detects that the chunk consists of all zeros, then that chunk is simply not written to disk.